-HTM promises better correctness in concurrent code by replacing locking with transactions over instructions.
+Copyright 2014 ACM 978-1-4503-2950-7/14/06 ...\$15.00. http://dx.doi.org/10.1145/2612262.2612265 HTM promises better correctness in concurrent code by replacing locking with transactions over instructions.
 Unlike locks, such transactions are composable, meaning that it is less likely to introduce deadlock and livelock bugs as a codebase expands.
 Furthermore, transactions have the potential for running faster than locks because the hardware is able to detect violations of transaction independence alongside of maintaining coherence.

-Intel has made HTM a component of its next generation x86/64 platform, Haswell, and the first chips are expected to ship in late 2013.
+Intel has made HTM a component of its Haswell platform, and chips with the first implementation of this feature are now widely available.
 This paper focuses on the restricted transactional memory (RTM) component of Intel's specification.
-RTM is a bit of a misnomer it might better be called explicit transactional memory.
+RTM is a bit of a misnomer-it might better be called explicit transactional memory.
 With RTM, the programmer starts, aborts, and completes transactions using new instructions added to the ISA.
 Our work does not address the other component of Intel's specification, hardware lock elision (HLE), which is a mechanism for promoting some forms of existing lock-based code to transactions automatically-i.e., it is implicit transactional memory.

 Our paper focuses on how to extend a virtual machine monitor (VMM) so that it can provide the guest with Intel Haswell RTM capability even if the underlying hardware does not support it.
-A natural question is why this emulation capability would be useful.
-There are three immediate use cases.
-The first is straightforward: with our capability, it is possible to investigate RTM without having any hardware that actually supports it.
-Our work makes it possible to build and test guest kernel and application functionality that leverages RTM on any hardware that can run the VMM.
+Furthermore, the limitations of this emulated capability can differ from that of the underlying hardware.

-The second use case is in testing RTM code against different hardware models, to attempt to make the code resilient to different and changing hardware.
-As we describe in more detail in Section 2, transaction aborts are caused not only by the detection of failures of transaction independence, but also by other events that are strongly dependent on specific hardware configurations.
-For example, the RTM specification notes that a cache miss may cause a transaction abort.
+There are three primary use cases.
+The first is in testing RTM code against different hardware models, to attempt to make the code resilient to different and changing hardware.
+As we describe in more detail in Section 2, transaction aborts are caused not only by the detection of failures of transaction independence, but also by other events that are strongly dependent on specific hardware configurations and implementations.
 Hence, a transaction that may succeed on one processor model might abort on another model.
-Our emulated RTM functionality allows hooking in model-specific properties, allowing for a wider range of testing and future-proofing of RTM code.